Payroll Perspectives — Episode 2, Bettina Wong

 What is your advice to senior payroll professionals looking to step up into leadership?

 I would say establishing your brand is one of the most important aspects in stepping into leadership.
 Setting high standards for yourself and your team, and prioritise building trust with both internal and external stakeholders.
 Consistently deliver quality work and demonstrate reliability and integrity in all your interactions.
+Embracing opportunities as they come.
+Don’t shy away from them, especially for growth and advancement.
+Be proactive in seeking out new challenges and responsibilities that will stretch your skills and expand your leadership capabilities.
+And one more that coincides with the embracing the opportunities is to embrace the discomfort that comes along with new opportunities.

 Recognise that growth often comes from stepping outside your comfort zone.
 Embrace the discomfort that comes with taking on new roles or responsibilities, and view it as an opportunity for personal and professional development.
 Remember, pushing ourselves to grow is essential for achieving our full potential as leaders; we are our own parent and no one will push us – the ultimate choice is within you.